ivoryjones/Project-4-files/README.md

 Inlined style.css and added async to style tag in pizza.html

-Tested the speed and got a 95/100 summary for desktop experience from pagespeed insights
+Tested the speed and got a 95/100 summary for desktop experience and 89/100 for mobile from pagespeed insights

 Configured a viewport to scale fonts for mobile experience